 Remember to support these nut butters, protein spreads, and peanut butter brands without palm oil.
 Also, support Palm Oil Free labeling.

-If you know of any other brands of no palm oil peanut butter, please share in the Comments.
-Thank you!
+Please share in the Comments why you seek these products.
+If you know of any other brands of no palm oil peanut butter, please make a Comment as well.

 Remember, it’s essential to read the ingredients before you buy anything.

 Sunday 19th of February 2023

 What are your thoughts about Costco Organic Creamy Peanut Butter?
 Is it palm free?

 Monday 27th of February 2023

 I am not sure about Costco Organic Creamy Peanut Butter.
 I will look the next time I go there and report back.
 (I just went yesterday, so it will be a few weeks.)
 If you go there, look on the label.
 If it says Organic Peanuts and Salt without anything else, it should be fine.

 I found their Kirkland Signature Organic Creamy Peanut Butter online and the ingredients state: Dry Roasted Organic Peanuts and Sea Salt.
 I'm not sure how current the photo is.
 Always check on the label of the product you intend to buy.

 I don’t see Smuckers Natural Peanut Butter listed.
 Only peanuts and a little salt.
 Why wouldn’t you list one that is carried at many grocery stores and is quite affordable?